JamesChurcher/uk.co.nfocus.EcommerceBDDProject/README.md

    * WebAppUrl -> The url of the website to test
    * Username -> The username of the account to log into
    * Password -> The password of the account to log into

+## Running tests

+All tests in this project can be viewed and run in the Test Explorer, which can be opened under the view tab: View>Test Explorer

+![Screenshot of Test Explorer showing the tests under this project][TestExplorer]

+You can run individual test by selecting the test and clicking the single green play symbol ![Single play symbol][SinglePlaySymbol] or run all test by pressing the double green play symbol ![Double play symbol][DoublePlaySymbol]

+## Troubleshooting

+[AccountPage]: ./README-Assets/AccountPage.png
+[TestExplorer]: ./README-Assets/TestExplorer.png
+[SinglePlaySymbol]: ./README-Assets/RunIndividualTests.png
+[DoublePlaySymbol]: ./README-Assets/RunAllTests.png